gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: PC

     Database server address.
-It can also contain port or socket path after semicolon, for example localhost:/path/to/socket.
+It can also contain port or socket path after semicolon, for example ``localhost:/path/to/socket``.

 .. config:option:: Database

     Name of database to use.
-Please note that you should create tables in this database before using gammu\-smsd.
+Please note that you should create tables in this database before using gammu-smsd.
 SQL files for creating needed tables are included in documentation.

 .. config:option:: SkipSMSCNumber